deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_4.png" alt="">

 Take a look at the `RefCnt` element.
 This is a value, appended to the access token, that keeps track of references of the access token.
 On x86, this is 3 bits.
 On x64 (which is our current architecture) this is 4 bits, as shown above.
-We want to clear these bits out, using logical AND.
+We want to clear these bits out, using bitwise AND.
 That way, we just extract the actual value of the `Token`, and not other unnecessary metadata.

 To extract the value of the token, we simply need to view the `_EX_FAST_REF` union of the SYSTEM process at an offset of 0x358 (which is where our token resides).
 From there, we can figure out how to go about clearing out `RefCnt`.